 Tombo-based modified base detection didn't suggest clear overall signal differences between genomic compartments.
 If the 5hmU and base J ChIPseq datasets are representative of the levels of the respective modified bases in the genome, the level of base J was higher in the subtelomeres, whereas the level of 5hmU was higher in the core, it is possible that what we are seeing in the Tombo datasets is the sum of both modifications, and the overall level of base modification is very similar in these compartments.
-Because Tombo doesn't make a distinction between different modifications, or, indeed, suggest what the modifications are, the signal that is picked up is representative of the overall level of signal divergence from the canonical bases at a given locus and not representative of the nature or identity of the modifications and that modification was present in both lifecycle stages and at similar levels regardless of the genomic compartment, although this is arguably less likely.
+Because Tombo doesn't make a distinction between different modifications, or, indeed, suggest what the modifications are, the signal that is picked up is representative of the overall level of signal divergence from the canonical bases at a given locus and not representative of the nature or identity of the modification.
+The other possibility is that Tombo was only picking up one of the modifications and that modification was present in both lifecycle stages and at similar levels regardless of the genomic compartment, although this is arguably less likely.